Traditional software games of blackjack offered by casinos online are completely different from

 Non U.S. players can now play live at Bodog, Bovada’s parent company, that carries the same impressive reputation for game fairness and fast payouts.
 Interestingly, Bodog does not list surrender on their website, however, we confirmed with players and their customer service reps that, indeed, they do.
 Bodog and Bovada are the only two casinos that offer the “surrender” rule in their live dealer blackjack games, compatible with our Easy Money Blackjack System.
 Rules include Hit, Stand, Double on Any Two Split up to 4 hands, Surrender, & Rummy side bet.
 Click the banner below to visit Bodog and claim your bonus.

-For (non U.S.) international players, we recommend 888casino and 888.es for Spanish speakers (en Español).
+For (non U.S.) international players, we also recommend 888casino and 888.es for Spanish speakers (en Español).

 Game variations in Live Online Blackjack: